 How about the dried mango?
 This product is made from juicy ripe mango fruits.
 Mango is cut into thin flat strips and then put into dehydrator where it loses the excess moisture.
-At the next stage dried mango is covered with a thin layer of oil made from rice bran.
-It is done in order to preserve all the useful properties of the product and make it look attractive and appetizing.
+At the next stage, the dried mango is covered with a thin layer of oil made from rice bran.
+It is done to preserve all the useful properties of the product and make it look attractive and appetizing.

 Dried Mango Calories

 Dried mango has more calories than the fresh fruit which is considered to be a dietary product.
 There are 314 calories in 100g of dried fruit.
 But most of the calories come from carbohydrates as dried mango has very small quantities of protein and fat.
 Nevertheless, if you are trying to lose weight you should not consume a lot of dried mangoes.

 Rich in Vitamins

 Dried mango slices are a good source of vitamins.
 They contain 20% of the daily value of vitamin A. It plays a vital role in cell growth, good eyesight and strong immune system.
 Also, vitamins B, D, and E are present in notable quantities.
 All of them are involved in the synthesis of neurotransmitters that are required for good cognitive function.
 Vitamin B6 assists in the synthesis of serotonin.
 Thus mango can be considered as a natural medicine for depression.
 Dried mango does not have big amounts of vitamin C, unlike the fresh fruit, not more than 2% of daily value.
 A big part of vitamin C is lost during the drying process.